-Criminals use many different techniques to prey on potential victims, and they often change their methods as they determine which scams work best.
-Here are some of the most popular Black Friday and Cyber Monday scams:
+Criminals use many different techniques to prey on potential victims and they often change their methods to determine which scams work best.
+They often use tried and true methods, adding a special twist to match the occasion, in this case, a surge in holiday shopping.

-If you made purchases from multiple websites, it could be tough to keep track of each of your orders.
+It’s common during the holiday season to make multiple purchases, often from multiple websites.
+It can be tough to keep track of each of your orders.
 Criminals capitalize on this by creating emails that alert potential victims that there has been a problem delivering their package.
-In the email, the victim is asked to reply or click on a link to provide personal information under the disguise of arranging a convenient delivery time.
+In the email, victims are asked to reply or click on a link to provide personal information under the guise of arranging a convenient delivery time.
+Below is an example of one such phishing email, but don’t be fooled.
+Scammers may imitate any delivery service (or fabricate one of their own) and use wording that mirrors that of a legitimate email of its kind.

 Similar to the scam involving delivery problems, criminals also create emails alerting potential victims that there was a problem processing their payment for an order.
 Unsuspecting victims then click on a link provided in the email that requests an updated payment method.
 These web pages are designed to imitate the look and feel of a legitimate website, so victims may not realize that they provided their billing information to a criminal until the damage to their financial accounts has already been done.